N9EWO Review :

 128 kbps 4:21

 The sparse owners manual indicated that files (tracks) should be kept under 1 hour each.
-Unlike the DE1123, we did not find this to be valid in actual testing.
-There is a format function for the player/recorder and would not be a bad idea once in awhile use this to clean the slate and when its first being used..
+Unlike the DE1123, we did not find this to be valid in actual testing (but still recommended to follow this suggestion).
+There is a format function for the player/recorder and would not be a bad idea once in awhile use this to clean the slate and when it’s first being used..

 Rear of the DE1121's MP3 unit (battery cover removed).
 Show's the weird DF6 battery that is used.

-In our test's this battery was NOT required when docked to the main receiver (even in record mode).
+In OUR testing this battery was NOT required when docked to the main receiver (even in record mode).

 (photo : N9EWO)